-Muslims keep alive Calcutta's Jewish heritage
+Muslims keep alive Kolkata's Jewish heritage

 These students leave home in the burqa, change into their uniforms once in school, and put on the burqa when leaving.
 "Our parents don't like it if we bare our legs," says senior student Zara Ahmed, 17.

-"The school has come to symbolize Jewish-Muslim harmony in Calcutta," says managing trustee Aileen "Jo" Cohen.
+"The school has come to symbolize Jewish-Muslim harmony in Kolkata," says managing trustee Aileen "Jo" Cohen.

-The harmony is visible elsewhere too; the city's three synagogues -- the smallest of which boasts of more chairs in its prayer hall than there are Jews in Calcutta -- are looked after by Muslim caretakers.
+The harmony is visible elsewhere too; the city's three synagogues -- the smallest of which boasts of more chairs in its prayer hall than there are Jews in Kolkata -- are looked after by Muslim caretakers.

 Muslims also help with the dressing of bodies for Jewish burials and outside the Magen David Synagogue, Muslim bangle sellers wearing the topi (the Muslim prayer cap), have set up kiosks on the bustling footpath.

-"The close ties and positive working relationships between Muslims and Jews are deeply rooted in the local context of Calcutta," says Jael Silliman, 62, a city-born Jewish scholar and author, and a former Associate Professor of Women's Studies at the University of Iowa.
+"The close ties and positive working relationships between Muslims and Jews are deeply rooted in the local context of Kolkata," says Jael Silliman, 62, a city-born Jewish scholar and author, and a former Associate Professor of Women's Studies at the University of Iowa.

-Exiting Calcutta
+Exiting Kolkata

-The first Jew to arrive in Calcutta, on August 4, 1798, was Shalom Ha-Cohen.
+The first Jew to arrive in Kolkata, on August 4, 1798, was Shalom Ha-Cohen.
 A native of Aleppo, Syria, Shalom was initially the court jeweler to a Muslim prince in northern India.

 Shalom's prosperity attracted other Jews from West Asia.
 According to community records, the population of Jews "of Arabic disposition" expanded to 600 by the 1830s.
 That number stood at around 4,000 when India gained independence from British rule in 1947.